shivaninauni/The-differences-between-PDO-threads-and-PCL-threads/README.md

 PLLA (Poly-L-Lactic) Sutures increases the production of collagen and hyaluronic acid , which improves the firmness of skin and improve hydration.
 Results last up to two years.

-PCL (Polycaprolactone) Sutures -the new thread in the block gives lasting outcomes.
-PCL threads increase the production of Type 1 as well asType 2 , collagen as well as the hyaluronic acid.
+PCL (Polycaprolactone) Sutures -the new thread in the block gives lasting outcomes. <a href="https://laboderm-skin.com/glamour-pcl-threads-twist/">PCL threads</a> increase the production of Type 1 as well asType 2 , collagen as well as the hyaluronic acid.
 This gives better support to the skin and effects can last as long as 18 months.